AdevintaSpain/Barista/README.md

 ```

 ## Useful test rules
-Barista includes a set of useful rules test rules to help your tests.
+Barista includes a set of useful test rules to help you:

 ### Reseting app data